 In this retreat, I learned how to breathe and pay attention to my breath.
 I allowed myself and gave myself permission to relax with the breath.
 I learned how to pay attention and to become aware of the sensations of my body without judgement.
 Through self inquiry practice, I asked myself the question “who am I?”
 Who would have thought that gentle breathing would be so calming to the nervous system and be a catalyst for so many transformations?

 I learned many types of meditations those three days from my incredible teacher, Sarah McLean, who I am so grateful for.
 I continued to practice at home daily.
 After about 8 weeks of continuous practice, I noticed some positive changes in my life.
 I was more calm, less reactive when challenges came up, and I was more self-aware.
 Life went on, there were stressful situations, and struggles along the way but the way I handled those were completely different than the way I used to before I began meditating.

-I have been meditating almost everyday now for five years.
+I have been meditating almost everyday now for six years.
 It has been such an incredible tool for me to navigate life with.
 Through meditation and mindfulness, I FOUND myself and take care of myself and learned why it is important to do so.
 I want to share my knowledge with my students and make a difference in their lives.
 My intention is to help people better their lives by reducing their stress and healing their bodies.